Immunology & Cancer (IC) track

 Non-academic field: Research in the industry, Science Management, Granting agencies, Scientific journals, Regulation agencies, Patents, Clinical trials, Finances/Investment banking

-Our aim : Give you a good training, transmit our fascination for research, and give you the best tools for obtaining an exciting job!
+We provide excellent training, inspire a passion for research, and equip you with the best tools for securing an exciting job!

 Follow us: